GitHubSergio/photodiary/README.md

         ...
 ```

-**Thoughts**: In an official project I would definitely create separate forms.
+**Comments**: In an official project I would definitely create separate forms.
 After all the logic for the two forms may change and it would make it harder to manage and
 test but it was useful to test the **useRoute** hook from the react navigation.

 ![Alt text](./app/assets/screenshots/ios-login.png)